peterdonnelly1/pipeline/README.md

 ---

-I gratefuly acknowledge the authors of the following software which is used by CLASSI.
+I gratefuly acknowledge the authors of the following software used in CLASSI:

 **dpcca**
 The core learning engine of ‘CLASSI’ buids on Gregory Gundersen’s ‘dpcca'.